fnskye/ESP32PCRemote/README.md

 ## ESP32 Smart PC Power Controller

-Control your PC's power button remotely using an ESP32, a relay module, and a web interface — ideal for headless setups, remote access, or smart home integration.
+A **full guide** for Controlling your PC's power button remotely using an ESP32, a relay module, and a web interface — ideal for headless setups, remote access, or smart home integration.

 ---